crosswalk-project/crosswalk-website/public/documentation/ios.md

   git submodule update --init --recursive
   ```

-You may also try out the [HexGL-iOS Demo](https://github.com/jondong/HexGL-iOS) written in HTML5 with the Crosswalk Extension support to evaluate the performance and extensibility of the Crosswalk framework.

 ## Licence

 Crosswalk Project for iOS is available under the BSD license.
 See the [LICENSE](https://github.com/crosswalk-project/crosswalk/blob/master/LICENSE) file for more information.